Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/2 - Getting Comfortable in Kaeon FUSION/README.md

     5
     10

 _Note: Kaeon FUSION allows you to assign any value to any variable.
 However, there are some languages that force you to give each variable a type, meaning that they can only store values that match that type.
-If a language does do this, it is called a staticly typed language.
+If a language does do this, it is called a statically typed language.
 If, like Kaeon FUSION, it does not, it is called a dynamically typed language._

 ## 2 - Scope